SunnyDesai67/CarCollisionData/README.md

 # CarCollisionData
-This is Data mining procedure, Describing the data values and attribute and filter out null values.
+This is Data mining procedure,
+Describing the data values and attribute and filter out null values.
+Execute the Noise, Data transformation.
 Performing the data cleaning and adding the features to predict model.

 Here is the link of the data set where last updated on 9th Decemeber 2021.